vmware/container-service-extension/system_tests/README.md

 ## Notes

+- Testing must be done while inside the **/system_tests** directory
+- Do not have instances of CSE server running while system tests are running
-- Client tests (**test_cse_client.py**) require an org admin user with the same username and password specified in the config file **vcd** section
+- Client tests (**test_cse_client.py**) require an org admin user with the same username and password specified in the config file **vcd** section (due to a CSE limitation where sys admins cannot deploy clusters)
 - Server tests (**test_cse_server.py**) require you to have a public/private SSH key (RSA)
   - These keys should be at: `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
   - Keys must not be password protected (to remove key password, use `ssh-keygen -p`)
   - ssh-key help: <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>
-- More detailed information can be found in the module docstrings
+- Check module docstrings for more detailed information

 ---